navynui/dashboard/README.md

 The dashboard is designed to be simple and easy to extend.
 All icons are inline SVGs for better performance and customization.

-For more information about agents, see AGENTS.md.
+For details on the Hermes agent’s progress reporting via `text.md`, see AGENTS.md.